Wattie Boone

-Walter "Wattie" Boone, was a pioneer distiller.
-He built the first distillery in the area of Knob Creek in LaRue County.
-Historians agree that Boone was one of the first to be documented producing Bourbon whiskey in Kentucky in 1776.
-According to local folklore the father of Abraham Lincoln, Thomas accepted a job at the Boone Distillery in 1814.
+Walter "Wattie" Boone, was a pioneer distiller who built the first distillery in the Knob Creek area of LaRue County.
+Some historians assert that Boone was among the earliest documented producers of bourbon whiskey in Kentucky, with records dating back to the late eighteenth century.

+According to Kentucky folklore, Thomas Lincoln, the father of Abraham Lincoln, accepted a job at the Boone Distillery in 1814.

-Boone was a pioneer to the area.
-It was a time of sieges and skirmishes with local tribes.
-Boone would have been part of a group of settlers who travelled through the Cumberland Gap, at the time Samuel Goodwin, founded Goodin or Goodwin Fort, as a frontier settlement of Virginia.
+Boone was a pioneer in the region during a turbulent period marked by sieges and skirmishes with local Native American tribes.
+He would have been among the early settlers who traveled through the Cumberland Gap, a key gateway to the western frontier.
+Around that time, Samuel Goodwin established Goodin (or Goodwin) Fort as a frontier settlement of Virginia.

-Following the American Revolutionary War more settlers arrived.
-By the time Kentucky established statehood over this area, Boone's neighbor, Aaron Atherton and his son, Peter Atherton (1771–1844) had been operating a small distillery on the banks of Rolling Fork River at Knob Creek for over thirty years, since around 1790 making them also one of the first whiskey pioneers of Kentucky.
-A legacy that continued the next generation to Jonnie Boone and his brother, William.
+Following the American Revolutionary War, increasing numbers of settlers moved into the region.
+By the time Kentucky achieved statehood in 1792, Boone's neighbor Aaron Atherton and his son, Peter Atherton (1771–1844), had been operating a small distillery along the Rolling Fork River at Knob Creek for more than thirty years, having begun around 1790.

+The distilling legacy continued into the next generation with Jonnie Boone and his brother, William, further extending the Boone family's association with Kentucky whiskey.